fsi-open/admin-bundle/UPGRADE-3.0.md

 Please refer to [Display components documentation](Resources/doc/admin_element_display.md) for more information.

-## Pass original object as fourth parameter to `DisplayEvent`'s constructor
+## Pass original data as fourth parameter to `DisplayEvent`'s constructor

 If you have extended `\FSi\Bundle\AdminBundle\Event\DisplayEvent` you should pass original data as the fourth argument to the parent constructor.
 This data should be the original object or array